NinjaBearStudioTech/Documentation/Writerside/topics/combat/combat_system/cbt_combos.md

 {style=warning}

 ## State Tree
-With all Gameplay Abilities prepared, it’s time to create the **State Tree** that defines how the combo flows, including attack order, branching paths, and looping options.
+With all Gameplay Abilities prepared, it's time to create the **State Tree** that defines how the combo flows, including attack order, branching paths, and looping options.

 <procedure title="Creating a Combo Tree" collapsible="true" default-state="expanded">